akabishau/CTD-RoR-Final-Project/README.md

   - **Add Comments**: Users can share their thoughts and insights about the book, creating a community of discussions.
   - **Set Ratings**: Users can rate books on a predefined scale, contributing to a community-driven rating system.
   - **Answer Predefined Questions**: Users can respond to a set of questions about the book, designed to encourage deeper reflection and discussion on the content and themes.
+- **Reading Goal**: Users can set the goal for a year and app will track and the progress

 ## Local Development Environment Setup
 To get started, clone the repository to your local machine, and run `bundle install` to install dependencies.
 Then, create and migrate the database with `rails db:create` and `rails db:migrate`.
 Finally, start the project with `rails server`.